DHTMLX/docs-kanban/docs/api/methods/js_kanban_setsearch_method.md

 ```

 :::info
-Using this method, you can search for the needed cards by the required parameters.
+Using this method, you can search for the needed cards by the specified parameters.
 If you call the **setSearch()** method without parameters, it will clear the search bar and highlighting of the cards
 :::

 ### Parameters